ALTIBASE/Documents/Manuals/Altibase_trunk/eng/API_Eng.md

 The return value indicates the number of XIDs that were recovered.
 The count parameter is used to set the maximum number of XIDs that fit into the xids array.

-flags can be set to one or more of the following values:
+Flags can be set to one or more of the following values:

 -   TMSTARTRSCAN
     For more information, please refer to the XA Specification documentation.